futureversecom/sylo-ethereum-contracts/docs/spec.md

     have "ownership" of the contracts.
 Ownership allows certain privileged functions to be called on the contracts.
 These functions range from manually adjusting network parameters to making the call to initialize the next Epoch.
-These responsibilities be passed over to a DAO.
+These responsibilities will be passed over to a DAO.

 A [sequence diagram showcasing the interactions](contracts_sequence_diagram.png) between the users and the contracts is also available.